a number of young students in a classroom sit on the floor while focused on something out of frame

 Math Curriculum

 In mathematics, the children learn to match (one-to-one), model and count to fifty and beyond, recognize and write numerals, and understand their values.
 Sequence and use of ordinal numbers are also taught.
-Geometric shapes (2D and 3D), weights and measurements, coin identification, graphing, beginning addition and subtraction, and time concepts are also introduced at this stage.
+Geometric shapes (two and three dimensional), weights and measurements, coin identification, graphing, beginning addition and subtraction, and time concepts are also introduced.

 Physical Development Curriculum

-Motor skills are emphasized from gross motor skills in the physical activities of running, skipping, hopping, throwing, etc., to the fine motor skills of controlling a pencil, crayon, and scissors.
+Motor skills are emphasized from gross motor skills in physical activities such as running, skipping, hopping, and throwing, to the fine motor skills of controlling a pencil, crayon, and scissors.
 The children have a variety of planned activities in learning centers that use different art skills including tracing, coloring, cutting, and painting.
-These activities offer pleasing and creative rewards while refining the child’s eye-hand coordination and fine motor skills.
+These activities offer the opportunity for creativity while refining the child’s eye-hand coordination and fine motor skills.

 Social and Emotional Objectives

-The social-emotional development in the class requires a respectful and positive attitude toward oneself and others.
-Emphasis is placed on developing listening skills, which helps create a learning environment for individual direction and group cooperation with mutual appreciation.
+Social and emotional development requires a respectful and positive attitude toward oneself and others.
+Emphasis is placed on developing listening skills which helps create a learning environment for individual direction and group cooperation.

 Pre-Kindergarten Specials